-Denmark-based Proxima Centauri specilizes in the automation of the picking and sorting of natural casings.
+Denmark-based Proxima Centauri specializes in the automation of the picking and sorting of natural casings.

 Luxembourg-based LuxAI builds QTrobot, an expressive and engaging robot designed for autism.
-This social robot is designed to assist autism professionals in helping children with autism spectrum disorder to learn new social, emotional and communicational skills.
+This social robot is intended to assist autism professionals in helping children with an autism spectrum disorder to learn new social, emotional, and communicational skills.

 Founded by Tzach and Mor Ram-On from Israel, INTSITE builds autonomous and connected tower cranes and excavators.

 A Politecnico di Milano’s spin-off startup founded in 2018, Moi Composites aims to redefine the manufacturing of composites materials exploiting all the potentialities of robotics, artificial intelligence, and additive manufacturing.
 It is the natural result of research called “Atropos,” born inside +LAB, the 3D printing lab of the Politecnico di Milano university focused on exploring the possibility of using thermosetting short, and continuous, fiber composite materials in additive manufacturing.

 Denmark based Life Science Robotics builds a rehabilitation robot ROBERT, focusing on active resistive and assistive mobilization of the lower extremities.
 It uses a KUKA LBR iiwa collaborative robot arm to release healthcare workers of heavy and continuous lifting, which can cause physical strain and pain in the back, loin, wrists, and shoulders.

 Subsea Mechatronics, Spain